opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ---
 layout: default
-title: Search UX
+title: Search Experience
 parent: Elasticsearch
 nav_order: 12
 ---

-# Search UX
+# Search Experience

 Expectations from search engines have evolved over the years.
 Just returning relevant results quickly is no longer enough for most users.
-Elasticsearch includes many features that enhance the user's search experience.
+Elasticsearch includes many features that enhance the user’s search experience as follows:

 Feature | Description
 :--- | :---
-Autocomplete | Suggest phrases as the user types.
+Autocomplete queries | Suggest phrases as the user types.
-Pagination |  Rather than a single, long list, break search results into pages.
+Paginate results |  Rather than a single, long list, break search results into pages.
-Scroll | Return a large number of results in batches.
+Scroll search | Return a large number of results in batches.
-Sort | Allow sorting results by different criteria.
+Sort results | Allow sorting results by different criteria.
-Highlight | Highlight the search term in the results.
+Highlight query matches | Highlight the search term in the results.

 ---

-## Autocomplete
+## Autocomplete queries

 Autocomplete shows suggestions to users while they type.